Nazi symbolism: Swastika

 The Nazis' principal symbol was the swastika, which the newly established Nazi Party formally adopted in 1920.
 The formal symbol of the party was the Parteiadler, an eagle atop a swastika.

-The black-white-red motif is based on the colours of the flags of the German Empire.
+The black–white–red motif is based on the colours of the flags of the German Empire.
 This colour scheme was commonly associated with anti-Weimar German nationalists, following the fall of the German Empire.
-The Nazis denounced the black-red-gold flag of the Weimar Republic (the current flag of Germany).
+The Nazis denounced the black–red–gold flag of the Weimar Republic (the flag of Germany at the time).

 Heraldry

-Nazi era coat of arms of Thuringia with the lion holding a swastika.
+Nazi-era coat of arms of Thuringia with the lion holding a swastika.
 The swastika was removed in 1945.

 The ancient arms of Coburg (left) featured the head of Saint Maurice, a symbol looked down upon by the Nazi party.
 In 1934, it was replaced by a coat of arms featuring a sword with a swastika on the pommel (right).
 The original coat of arms was restored in 1945.

 Under the Nazi regime, government bodies were encouraged to remove religious symbolism from their heraldry.
 Few German councils actually changed their often ancient symbols.
 Some, however, did, including Coburg, which replaced the Moor's head representing Saint Maurice on their arms with a sword and swastika, and Thuringia, which added a swastika to the paws of their lion.

 Other symbols and insignia

-Letters of the Armanen runes invented by Guido von List were used by the SS, particularly the Doppel Siegrune, based on the historical sowilo rune reinterpreted by List to signify 'victory' instead of the sun.
+Letters of the Armanen runes invented by Guido von List were used by the Schutzstaffel (SS), particularly the Doppel Siegrune, based on the historical sowilo rune reinterpreted by List to signify victory instead of the sun.
 Other Armanen runes used by the Nazis and subsequently by neo-Nazis include forms derived from Eihwaz, Tiwaz, Algiz and Othala.